ppaulggit/ConvDAE-use-in-notMNIST/README.md

 # ConvDAE-use-in-notMNIST
 Win10 Python3.5 Tensorflow-1.1.0-gpu

-This is a ConvDAE using in notMNIST dataset.
+This is a ConvDAE using in notMNIST dataset to denoise.

 The ConvDAE you can see in https://github.com/NELSONZHAO/zhihu/tree/master/denoise_auto_encoder.
 The difference is the loss function, we use the l2_loss, not the sigmoid_cross_entropy.